PEM-Humboldt/biomodelos-sdm/README.md

 5. Then run it using the icon "Run" or the keyboard shortcut "Ctrl+Enter" in windows.
 You will find four new objects in the environment (upper left portion of the RStudio window)
 + *vector.packages* vector character that stores the name of each package necessary to run **Biomodelos 2**
-+ *do.folder.structure* function to create folders to organize work process in the workind directory
++ *do.folder.structure* function to create folders to organize work process in the working directory.
 + *do.install* automatic installation of needed packages
-+ *do.load*
++ *do.load* automatic loading of needed packages

 6. Run the automatic installation in the editor script.
 The process will install the packages stored in the 'vector.packages' object.
 In case of showing a compilation window procedure, it is normally better to accept as it diminish likely of installation errors.
 Warning: if you have a version of ENMeval package lower or higher than 0.3.1 it will be replace.
 ```
 do.install(vector.packages)
 ```

-7. You only need to install the packages once, so, it is better to block this command line typing a '#' character in the forefront of the line just before of the first run, like this `# do.install(vector.packages)`.
+You only need to install the packages once, so, it is better to block this command line typing a '#' character in the forefront of the line just before of the first run, like this `# do.install(vector.packages)`.
 If you need to troubleshoot on installing the packages, please refer to the vignete **Manual Installation of Packages** MISSING.

-8. Load the installed packages with
+7. Load the installed packages with

 ```
 do.load(vector.packages)
 ```
-9. Create the structure of folders typing and run.
+8. Create the structure of folders typing and run.
 The use of the character 'worldclim' inside the function does not refer to retrieve the data from the repository.
 It is only a way to create an organized framework inside the working directory in which you may store the variables downloaded manually or using automatized tools.

 ```
-do.folder.structure("worldclim")
+do.folder.structure(clim.datasets = "worldclim")
 ```
+After run the function you will have in your working directory 3 new folders with subfolders:

+* *Bias_layer* to storage bias file layers created (please refer to the vignette *Constructing Bias Layer*, [this article](https://onlinelibrary.wiley.com/doi/10.1111/j.1600-0587.2013.07872.x) and this [blog](https://scottrinnan.wordpress.com/2015/08/31/how-to-construct-a-bias-file-with-r-for-use-in-maxent-modeling/)
+* *Data* to storage geographical data.
+Subfolders:
+  + *biogeographic_shp* storage biogeographic, ecoregions or hydrosheets objects used to construct accessible areas of species
+  + *env_vars* to storage of environmental variables.
+Subfolders:
+    + *other* environmental information not related with clime but consider important to modelled species
+      + *future*
+      + *current*
+    + *climatic* climatic information of the environment
+      + *future*
+      + *current*
+  + *shapes* to storage of useful shapefiles like Colombian or American borders
+* Occurrences to storage geographical records of species, those records must have a column with name species, latitude and longitude in decimal format

-10. Load the wrapper function "Bio2_routine".
-This function follows the basic structure of a "Ecological Niche Modelling" (ENM) process (Peterson et al, 2011).
+9. Load the wrapper function "Bio2_routine".
+This function follows the basic structure of an "Ecological Niche Modelling" (ENM) process (Peterson et al, 2011).
 It calls several subroutines to achieve this with a few inputs and having a wide range of customization.
 Also, it is useful for users not familiarized with ENM's or R. Please refer to **Structure and Functions** and **More deep in Bio2_routine** vignettes to find more information about.

 ```
 source("R/Bio2_routine.R")